vimc/orderly-web/README.md

 found by joining to the following tables:

 ### orderlyweb_user_group_global_permission
-Defines a global level permission.
+Defines global level permissions.
 If a row in this table joins against a user_group_permission, then that user group has that permission in all contexts

 ### orderlyweb_user_group_report_permission
-Defines a report level permission.
-If one or more rows in this table joins against a user_group_permission then the group has that permission (e.g. read or run) in the context of the reports specified by the the 'report' column.
+Defines report level permissions.
+If one or more rows in this table joins against a user_group_permission then the group has that permission (e.g. read or run) in the context of the report(s) specified by the 'report' column values in the joining rows.

 ### orderlyweb_user_group_version_permission
-Defines a report version level permission.
-If one or more rows in this table joins against a user_group_permission then the group has that permission in the context of the report versions specified by the the 'version' column.
+Defines report version level permissions.
+If one or more rows in this table joins against a user_group_permission then the group has that permission in the context of the report version(s) specified by the 'version' column values in the joining rows.